InspiryThemes/realhomes-docs/docs/geo-location-setup.md

 Introduced in version 4.1.0 of RealHomes, the Geo Location Radius Search allows users to find properties within a specified area on a map.
-As of version 4.3.2, this feature is available in all search forms. **This feature is compatible only with Google Maps.**
+As of version 4.3.2, this feature is available in all search forms of Modern & Ultra design. **This feature is compatible only with Google Maps.**

 !!! warning "Important"
     You must **enable Google Places API** for your Google Maps API Project, otherwise Geo Location Radius Search won't work.